-Level of Optimal Suboptimal High-risk

-control • (need to take (refer patient to
+Level of control Optimal Suboptimal (need to take action) High-risk (refer patient to specialised diabetic clinic)

-action) specialised diabetic

-, . clinic)

-C linical assessment í í
+С linical assessment

-Raised No " polyuria, " blurred vision,

-blood symptoms " polydipsia, " poor weight gain,

-glucose and " poor growth,

-" enuresis. " delayed puberty,

-" poor school
+Raised blood glucose No symptoms " polyuria," polydipsia,and" enuresis. " blurred vision, " poor weight gain, " poor growth, " delayed puberty, " poor school attendance, " skin or genital infections, and " signs of vascular compromise.

-attendance,

-" skin or genital

-infections, and

-" signs of vascular

-compromise.

-Low blood Few, mild.
-Severe
+Low blood glucose Few, mild.
+No severe hypo- glycaemic episodes.
+Severe hypoglycaemia (un- consciousness and/or convulsions).

-glucose No severe hypoglycaemia

-hypo- (un-

-glycaemic consciousness

-episodes. and/or

-convulsions).

 Monitoring

-0.16 chemical assessme

-er-prick glucose mo e , , ,
+Self-m chemical assessmer er-prick glucose mo 1.7.2.

-AM fasting 4-6 > 8 > 9
+AM fasting (pre-prandial) 4-6 > 8 > 9

-(pre-prandial) 5.40 40.44

 Postprandial 5-10 10-14 > 14

-Bed time 6.7-10.0 < 6.7 or < 4.4 or > 11.0
+Bed time 6.7-10.0 < 6.7 or 10.0-11.0 < 4.4 or > 11.0

-1.5.0.0 10.0-11.0

 Nocturnal 4.5-9.0 < 4.2 or > 9.0 < 4 or > 11

 HbA1c 6.5-7.5 7.5-9.0 > 9

-In situations with polyuria, polydipsia and enuresis, adjust the doses of the insulin upwards.
+^{} In situations with polyuria, polydipsia and enuresis, adjust the doses of the insulin upwards.
 Dose adjustments should usually not be greater than 10% of the daily dose at any one time.

-Identify and address the specific reasons for hypoglycaemia, e.g. skipping meals or snacks.
+^{} Identify and address the specific reasons for hypoglycaemia, e.g. skipping meals or snacks.
 In specific situations where the lifestyle cannot be modified or there are recurrent episodes of severe hypoglycaemia, consider referral to a tertiary centre.

-Consider hypoglycaemia unawareness in situations where there are consistently low readings and the patient does not report symptoms.

-" Hypoglycaemia unawareness is dangerous.
+- Consider hypoglycaemia unawareness in situations where there are consistently low readings and the patient does not report symptoms. - " Hypoglycaemia unawareness is dangerous.
 The insulin dose may need to be adjusted downwards if more than 30% of the readings during a single week are below the target values indicated.